sgoulas/pdpProject/docs/DevelopmentDiary/August/August.md

 https://www.graphql-code-generator.com/

-update: I have been trying to find a good way to introspect my server for a good hour now.
+update: I have been trying to find a sensible way to introspect my server for a good hour now.
 Am I missing something?
 The previous link assumes I have the `schema.graphql` file at my server.
 I found the `rover` package on `npm` and I was actually able to introspect my server, but I have been having a hard time writing the ouput (which is not exactly a schema, not sure of the format) to a file.
 Am I missing something obvious?

 Hitting the 2 hours mark, I have to say writing `.yml` files and, most imporantly, trying to make sense of their weird errors is a bit irritating.